Introduction

 .

-In the example below, the scheduled pipeline will run at 5:30 and 17:30 Beijing time every day.
+In the example below, the crontab pipeline will run every day at 5:30 and 17:30 in the Asia/Shanghai

-During execution, the pipeline will be triggered by the person responsible for the crontab task,
+When executed, the pipeline will be triggered by the owner of the crontab task

-and it will use the code from the main
+and will use the code from the main

 branch.

-The person responsible is the user who pushes the crontab task configuration (addition or modification) to the repository.
+The owner is the user who pushes the configuration for the crontab task (addition or modification) to the repository.

 For example, if user A